AzureCosmosDB/partner-training-content/Student/Challenge-02.md

 - Document the agent coordination flow, explaining how queries are routed between specialized agents and how conversation context is maintained
 - Monitor and record RU consumption for vector search operations compared to simple queries
 - Analyze and compare query execution times across different search patterns (exact text matching vs. semantic similarity)
+- Demonstrate understanding of hybrid search by explaining how it combines vector and full-text search for enhanced relevance

 ## Learning Resources